IRFM/IMASViz/doc/source/howto/plugin_QTdesigner.rst

    :lines: 214-215
    :linenos:

-Next, extract time values to :guilabel:`time_values` array.
+Next, extract time values to a :guilabel:`time_values` array.
 The time values will correspond to plot X-axis, thus, for easier representation, a new array :guilabel:`x` can be defined and the same values added to it.